jefc1111/zenbot-sim-runner/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This application is a companion to the cryptocurrency trading bot <a href="https://github.com/DeviaVir/zenbot">Zenbot</a>.
-Zenbot Sim Runner is able to import varioius data from Zenbot and then automate the running of simulations across multiple variations of multiple strategies.
+Zenbot Sim Runner is able to import various data from Zenbot and then automate the running of simulations across multiple variations of multiple strategies.

 I built this because:
 * Testing and refining strategies is key to profitable use of a trading bot.